Atom1009/Human-Centered-Complex-Systems/HCCS Reflection.md

 **What theory proved to be useful and why?
 What have I learnt from this?**
 Shapley value proved to be very useful because it helps out with neural networks.
 Although I haven't placed it in a neural network yet, it seems very useful in it.
 I have learnt that the Shapley value is a very useful model and that it could potentially be used in neural nets.

+## Week 3
+**What I learnt this week?**
+This week I learnt about the System Dynamic Models, Network Models and Agent Based Models.

+**What do I 'now know' that I did not before?**
+I didn't know about any of the models before.
+However System Dynamic Models are similar to Finite State Machines which I learned about in programming.

+**What insights have I gained?**
+I have gained insights into the different models I learnt this week.
+Network models are useful in figuring out the potential impact of an idea or habits.
+Agent based models look great for figuring out how people may react.
+Agent based models remind me of Conways Game of Life.
+This game is on a grid and each square follows 3 simple rules.
+Each square is impacted by the 9 squares around it, if too many squares around the square are lit up, the square turns off.
+If too few squares are lit up, the square turns off.
+But, if enough squares are lit up around an off square, the off square turns on.
+The interesting thing with this game is that you can have many complex behaviours from these simple rules.
+So a couple of simple rules can be used to simulate complex behaviour which is Agent Based Models.

+**What are my perceived strengths and weaknesses or the subjects strengths and weaknesses that I have observed?**
+I think that I am fairly good at making random connections between ideas.
+Like with connecting conways game of life to Agent Based Models or with some projects that I have done in the past.
+Half the time it probably isn't a proper connection, but you miss all the shots you don't take so I consider it a strength.

+**What were the challenges I have encountered/observed and how well did I handle them?**
+I didn't have much trouble understanding this weeks models.
+Agent based models are interesting though and I'm interested in the way that you would come up with the rules that an Agent Based Model uses.

+**What would I do better next time and with what anticipated results?**
+I am interested in Agent Based Models now and will look into it.
+This will hep me in my understanding of Agent Based Models and help me in analysing them and making rules for them in the future.

+**What theory proved to be useful and why?
+What have I learnt from this?**
+Agent Based Models seem incredibly useful.
+Because if you can figure out the core set of rules that people run on, you can make a very complex simulation without using too much computational power and make it very simple to understand.
+This isn't learning something new, but, Agent Based Models help to solidify the idea that complex things can be made from very simple components.